cis-famu/oer-assignment-group-4-1/Chapter-3.md

 2.)
 How can one use the assert function to prevent you from having errors?
 ## Chapter Summary

+As you continue to progress into programming, control structures will help you to design efficient code for many practical purposes.
+By practicing and learning new ways to use control structures in your code, you'll unlock myriads of choices for creating innovative and intelligent software.

 ## Key Terms
 1. logical (Boolean) expressions- an expression that has a value of either true or false.
 2. Decision maker- the expression in an if statement which determines whether to execute the statement that follows it.